NOAA-EMC/UPP/README.md

-# EMC_post
+# Unified Post-Processing (UPP)

-The EMC_post package provides tools for post processing for NCEP models.
+The Unified Post Processing (UPP) package provides tools for post processing for NCEP models.
+For historical reasons, the UPP repository is called EMC_post.

 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.
 It also serves as a standalone package that is distributed to